NoelTautges/GraphicsAdder/README.md

 ## I have a question!

-Shoot me a DM over at [my Twitter](https://twitter.com/NoelTautges) or open an issue in this repository!
+Shoot me a DM over at [my Twitter](https://twitter.com/NoelTautges) or [my Reddit](https://www.reddit.com/message/compose/?to=u/NoelTautges) or [open an issue in this repository](https://github.com/NoelTautges/GraphicsAdder/issues/new)!

 ## Future plans